pricingassistant/mrq/docs/jobs-maintenance.md

 ```
 SCHEDULER_TASKS = [

+  # This will requeue jobs in the 'retry' status, until they reach their max_retries.
+  {
+    "path": "mrq.basetasks.cleaning.RequeueRetryJobs",
+    "params": {},
+    "interval": 60
+  },

   # This will requeue jobs marked as interrupted, for instance when a worker received SIGTERM
   {
     "path": "mrq.basetasks.cleaning.RequeueInterruptedJobs",